marek-miller/quest-bind/README.md

 ...
 ```

-The feature `"gpu"` enables the GPU accelerated mode.
-These features are
+The feature `"gpu"` enables the GPU-accelerated mode.
+These two features are
 mutually exclusive and in case both flags are set, the feature `"mpi"` takes
 precedence.